on2k23nm/on2k23nm.github.io/_posts/2025-06-08-Design-Patterns-Abstract-Factory.markdown

 ---
 layout: post
-title: 🧬 Abstract Factory in C++ - Creating Families of Objects
+title: Abstract Factory in C++ – Create Related Objects Without Tight Coupling
+seo_h1: Understand Abstract Factory Design Pattern in C++
-date: 2025-06-08 00:29:01 +0530
+date: 2025-06-08 00:00:03 +0530
 categories: design-patterns
 mathjax: true
-# hero_image: /assets/images/ocp_hero.jpg # Or whatever your image path is
-# thumbnail: /assets/images/ocp_thumbnail.jpg # For smaller previews/cards
-description: Factory Design pattern in C++ - A Practical Deep Dive
+description: Learn the Abstract Factory design pattern in C++.
+Build families of related objects without depending on their concrete classes.
+Includes real-world examples and benefits for SOLID design.
 ---

 📘 **_Go beyond creating single objects and learn how to produce families of related items without coupling your code to concrete classes._**

 Welcome back to our [design patterns series](./Design-Patterns.html)!
 In our [previous article on the Factory Method](./Design-Patterns-Factory-Method.html), we mastered the art of creating individual objects while keeping our code flexible and open to extension.
 Now, we're going to tackle a bigger challenge.